-6 Clever SVG Pattern Generators for Your Next Design — SitePoint
+6 Clever SVG Pattern Generators for Your Next UX Design - SitePoint

 }

 Of course, we could use any web image format we like for that background (JPG, PNG, etc).
-But as SVGs are so efficient, sharp and very scalable, there are excellent reasons for choosing to use an SVG for your CSS background tiles.
+But as SVGs are so efficient, sharp and scalable that there are excellent reasons for choosing to use an SVG for your CSS background tiles.

-However, you may be less familiar with SVG’s native way to make repeating backgrounds – SVG patterns.
-It is interesting because it has some special powers that regular CSS tiling can’t offer.
+However, you may be less familiar with SVG’s native method to make repeating backgrounds – SVG patterns.
+It is relevant to us because it offers special powers that regular CSS tiling can’t.
 But first, let’s look at how a simple SVG pattern works first.

 <svg>